Retroplaya135/YouTube_Learning_Assistant.py/README.md

 │   └── content_generator.py# Learning material generation (study guides, quizzes, etc.)
 └── requirements.txt        # Required Python packages
 ```

+## Introduction and Purpose

+This project automates the conversion of a YouTube video into educational materials.
+The system handles:

+- Audio extraction from a YouTube link
+- Audio normalization (bitrate, sample rate)
+- Transcription through multiple engines (primary + fallback)
+- Parallel analysis of the transcription
+- Generation of study guides, quizzes, and related resources

+The code is designed for maintainability, testing, and future expansion.

 ## In-Depth Technical Details ##